open-resources/dash_curriculum/tutorial/part2/chapter9.md

 Now let's allow the user to update the data inside the DataTable and have the graph update accordingly.
 To do that, we need to define the `editable` property as such: `editable=True`.

 We also need to update the callabck decorator and body of the callback function.
 In the previous code above, the line chart always plotted the same global DataFrame, `df`, because the data never changed.
-In cases were the DataTable data can be edited, we need to create a new DataFrame inside the callback function to reflect the updated DataTable.
+In cases where the DataTable data can be edited, we need to create a new DataFrame inside the callback function to reflect the updated DataTable.
 Then, we use the udpated DataFrame to plot the graph.

 ```python
 # Import libraries